KushalRoyChowdhury/ChatBuddy/README.md

 -   **📱 Responsive Design**: A clean, modern, and fully responsive UI that works beautifully on both desktop and mobile devices.
 -   **🚄 Performance Friendly**: Experience a smooth and snappy UI with memoized components.

+## ⚠️ Disclaimer

+**Version 2.0 is not backward compatible with previous chat data.** Due to significant data structure changes in this release, older `.json` chat files cannot be imported.

 ## ⚙️ Technologies Used